oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-one-case-where-you-use-a-crm-lead/rule.md

 **Figure: There is only one scenario where you would use a lead**

 It is better to have all your contacts in one place rather than split over 2 separate           tables.
-Leads are not needed except as a d​ata entry tool to help you link new contacts,           companies, and opportunities.
+Leads are not needed except as a data entry tool to help you link new contacts,           companies, and opportunities.
 See [Quick Way to create an opportunity, contact and account in one step](/Pages/Leads-can-be-converted-to-Opportunities-Contacts-and-Accounts.aspx).

 The only legitimate use of leads is for completely unqualified data, e.g.

 - You buy a contact database (too large to be able to contact each one of them to qualify)